Ada-C13/slack-cli-reflection/individual-reflection.md

 Based on the project requirements, when Grace enters "list channels,"
 1. What is the request being made in the program?
-    - Answer: the reguest will get the list of channels for the user through their computer.
+    - Answer: the reguest will get the list of channels for the user through their computer, so the GET request is made.
 1. Who is the client?
-    - Answer: user and their computer
+    - Answer: user(Grace) and their computer
 1. Who is the server?
     - Answer: Slack Api